-1.4 EQAP PT Sample Composition
+1.3 EQAP PT Sample Composition

-All procedures associated with the handling and testing of the PT samples by the laboratory are, to the greatest extent possible, to be carried out in a manner identical to that applied to routine laboratory samples, unless otherwise specified by the Horse Testing Laboratory Committee.
+All procedures associated with the handling and testing of the PT samples by the laboratory are, to the greatest extent possible, to be carried out in a manner identical to that applied to routine laboratory samples, unless otherwise specified by the Horseracing Testing Laboratory Committee.
 No effort should be made to optimize instrument performance (e.g., by changing multipliers or chromatographic columns) or method performance prior to analyzing the PT samples unless it is a regularly scheduled maintenance activity.
 Only methods or procedures used in routine testing should be employed.

-1.4.1 Sample Content
+1.3.1 Sample Content

 PT samples may be supplemented or may be from horse administration studies.
-For Non-Threshold Substances, the substance and/or its major metabolite(s) will be present in concentrations greater than the Minimum Required Performance Level (MRPL), be approved by the Horse Testing Laboratory Committee, and the concentration will be documented by extensive analytical testing prior to distribution.
+For Non-Threshold Substances, the substance and/or its major metabolite(s) will be present in concentrations greater than the Minimum Required Performance Level (MRPL), be approved by the HTLC, and the concentration will be documented by extensive analytical testing prior to distribution.
+Each laboratory has the responsibility to demonstrate analytical competency at the Minimum Required Performance Levels.

-1.4.2 Single-Masked PT Samples
+1.3.2 Single-Masked PT Samples

 Each participating laboratory will receive single-masked PT samples identified as proficiency samples and will therefore be aware that the samples are PT samples.
-The identities of the drugs or metabolites in the PT samples will be unknown to laboratory personnel.
+The identities of the drugs or metabolites in the PT samples will be unknown to laboratory personnel except for those samples identified as Quantitative PT samples (q.v.).
+Qualitative samples, with the exception of those identified substances with a Threshold value in the ARCI's Model Rules, do not require quantitation.
 Single-masked PT samples may be comprised of the following:

-- Blank PT Samples-samples that have been demonstrated by in-depth testing prior to distribution not to contain Prohibited Substances or their Metabolites. - Adverse Analytical Finding PT Samples-samples that contain target substance(s) each laboratory must be prepared to detect by screening methods at the required Minimum Required Performance Level.
+- Blank PT Samples-samples that have been demonstrated by in-depth testing prior to distribution not to contain Prohibited or Threshold Substances or their Metabolites. - Adverse Analytical Finding PT Samples-samples that contain target substance(s) each laboratory must be prepared to detect by screening methods at the required Minimum Required Performance Level.
 For some analytes, the sample composition may consist of the parent drug as well as major metabolites.
 A sample may contain more than one target substance.
 It is also possible that the sample will contain multiple metabolites that would represent the administration of a single substance.
 All substances detected should be reported according to the criteria specified in the laboratory's standard operating procedures.

 - Adulterated PT Samples-samples which have been deliberately adulterated by the addition of extraneous substances designed to dilute the sample, degrade the analyte, or to mask the analyte during the analytical determination. - Quantitative PT Samples-samples used for threshold substances only.
-The concentration of drug or metabolite in the sample will be specified by the Horse Testing Laboratory Committee and guided by one of the following criteria: - At least 20% above the threshold or; - At least 20% below the applicable threshold for special purpose samples.
+The identity of the drug or metabolite in the sample may be revealed to the testing laboratories by the HTLC and the concentration of the substance shall be guided by one of the following criteria: - At least 10% above the Decision Limit if there is agreement between laboratories with regard to this value.
+In the absence of such agreement, the HTLC shall inform laboratories of the maximum Expanded Measurement Uncertainty to be used for determining the threshold substance and shall prepare the Quantitative PT sample at a concentration at least 20 % above this value plus the threshold concentration or; - At least 20% below the applicable threshold for special purpose samples.
 In this case, the Laboratory will be directed to analyze the sample for a particular prohibited substance as part of an educational challenge and the results will not be considered for evaluation purposes for the EQAP PT program.

-Concentrations of any of the prohibited substances or metabolites found below the threshold in PT samples are considered to be negative for the purposes of the EQAP.
+Concentrations of any of the regulated substances or metabolites found below the threshold in PT samples are considered to be negative for the purposes of the EQAP.